 My research brings my doctoral work in law, applied ethics and public sector governance to bear on the regulation of innovative and emerging technologies.
 I am particularly interested in the analysis of different challenges and concerns related to precision and personalized approaches to health care.
 My recent work explores:

 - What role, if any, the state should play in regulating the use of Artificial Intelligence in both the public and private sectors;

 - The regulation and application of Genome Editing, as well as other approaches to Precision Medicine that are emerging as a result of the advancement of AI;

 - Understanding and advancing Public Ethics (particularly in the public service, law and health professions) in light of the rapid and ongoing development of new and highly adaptable technological tools.

-My teaching interests include: Public Law (specifically Administrative and Constitutional), Legal Ethics and Professionalism, Health Law (including emerging tech), Legal Foundations (including legal research and writing and justice system administration) and Jurisprudence.
-My strength in these areas has allowed me to teach courses in law, political science and philosophy.
+My teaching interests include: Health Law (especially in relation to biotechnology), Legal Ethics and Professionalism, Health Law (including emerging tech), Legal Foundations (including legal research and writing and justice system administration) and Jurisprudence.
+My strength in these areas has allowed me to teach courses in law, public policy, political science and philosophy.

 Follow me on Twitter: @IStedman